prajayshah/LatexWriter/README.md

-**Are you thinking about copying your thesis in word and copy/paste-ing it into Overleaf to build a Latex document?**
+**Are you thinking about writing your thesis in word and copy/paste-ing it into Overleaf to build a Latex document?**

 **STOP!**